Juliet-Simpson/Find-A-Bible-Quote/README.md

     * [Materialize (version 1.0.0):](https://materializecss.com/)

-* Commented code taken or adapted from Code Institute Lessons.
+* Commented code in app.py taken or adapted from Code Institute Lessons.

-* Commented code snippets written by named Code Institute tutors or mentor.
+* Commented code snippet written by named Code Institute tutor Sean.

+* Code for return redirect(redirect_url) conceived by my Code Institute mentor, some implemented with his help, some by me independently.

+* Creation of env.py, import of dependencies, creation of Procfile and requirements.txt and deployment proceedure were all taken from Code Institute lesson.

 * All other code was written by me.